Design patterns

 Specification

-In the engineering process, system requirements are identified to describe the performance of objects in fulfilling their respective functions.
+In the engineering process, projects often identify system requirements that describe the performance of objects in fulfilling their respective functions.
 In addition to the so-called functional requirement, another type of system requirement, known as an interface requirement, is also identified.

 Interface requirements